-There is 1 Section 4 licensed industries in the catchment and it has been deemed to be 'not at risk'.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this shellfish area and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 Section 4 licensed industry in the catchment and it has been designated as 'not at risk'.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this industry and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.